-- pinch of sea salt, pinch of pepper
+- 1 pinch of sea salt and pepper

-- Remove giblets (save for later if making broth) rinse chicken inside and out and pat dry with paper towels.
+Remove giblets from chicken cavity (save for later if making broth) rinse chicken inside and out and pat dry with paper towels.

-- Season entire chicken with sea salt and freshly ground pepper, place in roaster breast side up.
+Season entire chicken with sea salt and freshly ground pepper, place in roasting pan breast side up.

-- Place in oven and set timer for 1 hour and 15 minutes. (total cooking time 90 minutes)
+Place in oven and set timer for 1 hour and 15 minutes. (total cooking time is 90 minutes)

 MAY I PLEASE ASK A FAVOR?